Stress is our automatic response to demands, pressures, and/or competing priorities in our life.

 Tips for managing stress

 - Let go of perfectionism: Cornell students have extremely high standards for themselves.
-But no one hits it out of the park every time.
+But no one hits it out of the ballpark every time.
 Try to be as understanding with yourself as you would be with a friend.

-- Keep things in perspective: Ask yourself – what's REALLY the worst thing that could happen?
+- Keep things in perspective: Ask yourself – what’s the worst thing that could happen?
 And what is the likelihood of that happening?
 Remember, no matter how bad (or good) things are right now, they will change.

 - Reframe: Stop negative self-talk, and give yourself some credit for your abilities and accomplishments.
 See mistakes as opportunities to learn and grow.
 Overcoming the fear of failure is only accomplished by doing things you fear over and over again, resolving to bounce back, and learning throughout the process.